-There is no better place to enjoy Daegu’s colorful city’s views than at the top of the 83 Tower.
+There is no better place to enjoy Daegu’s colorful city views than at the top of the 83 Tower.
 The building has an observation deck where you can glimpse the magnificent view of the scintillating city.

 To make the experience even more memorable, grab a cup of coffee from one of the coffee shops on the 78th floor.

-You can also view the city below on a cable car ride, which you will appreciate to learn that it is completely free.
+You can also view the city below on a cable car ride, which you will appreciate to learn that it is entirely free.
 Stick around in the evening to experience some of the most majestic sunsets you will ever see.

 Kim Kwang-Seok Street